Antra/AI-Developer-Workshop/lab01.1-computer_vision/1_Setup.md

 ### Lab: Setting up your Azure Account

 You may activate an Azure free trial at [https://azure.microsoft.com/en-us/free/](https://azure.microsoft.com/en-us/free/).

+Use your personal [Microsoft Account](https://account.microsoft.com/account) - not your corporate work account.
+If you don't have a personal Microsoft Account you can create one for free at [signup.live.com](https://signup.live.com/).

+**Hint:** If you browser automatically signs in with your corporate work account use a [private window in Firefox](https://support.mozilla.org/en-US/kb/private-browsing-use-firefox-without-history) or an [incognito window in Chrome](https://support.google.com/chrome/answer/95464).

 ### Lab 1.1: Setting up your Data Science Virtual Machine